kenyyhy/Single-RSC/README.md

 * Java 8 or newer

 # Instructions
-* To launch you can either double click the 'RSC-Single-Player.jar' file, or use the run.bat (Windows) or run.sh (Unix)
+* To launch you can either double click the 'rsc.jar' file, or use the run.bat (Windows) or run.sh (Unix)
 * To create a new account, click the "New User" button and fill out the information below
 * Login and play